alison-t/alison-t.github.io/essays/creative-foundations.md

 <img class="ui small right floated rounded image" src="../images/sewing.jpeg">

 As fashion design classes started with using patterns because, as far as I knew, that was the easiest thing to do--I grew to understand their use.
 In a fashion design competition, I was able to adjust patterns and my knowledge of their architecture to construct my own pattern and dress.
-What time I saved in using patterns for the basic foundations of the structural design of my dress, I was able to apply to accent, color, and more aesthetic considerations.
+With the time I saved using patterns for the basic foundations of the structural design of my dress, I was able to apply to accent, color, and more aesthetic considerations.

 <img class="ui medium left floated rounded image" src="../images/transcript-example.png">